unipi-smartapp-2021/KB-backbone/README.md

 # Usage
 ## Using rosrun
 The library provides the ```multiplexer``` executable to quickly start a multiplexer on a given topic.
-As an example, if you want to provide timed subscriptions to a topic ```/test``` at 5,10,20,and 50 Hz just run
+As an example, if you want to provide timed subscriptions to a topic ```/test``` at 5,10,20,and 50 Hz just run.
+Please remeber to provide **positive** and **integer** values as rates.
+RatedTopic expects them to also be sorted in ascended order and made of distinct values, but this script does that automatically.
 ```bash
 $ rosrun backbone --topic /test --rates 5 10 20 50
 ```